ianlimle/ItsMeMario/README.md

 To **evaluate** a trained Mario,
 ```
-python evaluate.py
+python test.py \
+--checkpoint [PATH/TO/YOUR/CHECKPOINT/FILE]
 ```
 This visualizes Mario playing the game in a window.
 Performance metrics will be logged to a new folder under `checkpoints`.
-Change the `load_dir`, e.g. `checkpoints/2021-08-06T22-00-00`, in `Mario.load()` to check a specific timestamp.
+Change the `--checkpoint`, e.g. `checkpoints/2021-08-06T22-00-00/mario_net_1.chkpt` to check a specific timestamp.

 ## Project Structure